SFDO-Tooling/CumulusCI/docs/robotframework-tutorial.rst

 ========================

-We recommend that all robot tests, keywords, data, and log and report files live under a folder named ``robot``, at the root of you repository.
-If you worked through the :doc:`CumulusCI tutorial`, the following folders will have been created under ``MyProject/robot/MyProject``:
+We recommend that all robot tests, keywords, data, and log and report files live under a folder named ``robot``, at the root of your repository.
+If you worked through the CumulusCI :doc:`tutorial`, the following folders will have been created under ``MyProject/robot/MyProject``:

 - ``doc`` - a place to put documentation for your tests